Caphyon/clang-power-tools/README.md

 ### Download

-The latest version of this extension is available at [Visual Studio Gallery](https://marketplace.visualstudio.com/items?itemName=vs-publisher-690586.ClangPowerTools)
+The latest version of this extension is available (FREE) at [Visual Studio Gallery](https://marketplace.visualstudio.com/items?itemName=vs-publisher-690586.ClangPowerTools)

 ### PowerShell script (for CI / automation):